rishabhk108/MLClass/Spring2024/README.md

 - Thursdays 3 pm - 3:45 pm (by appointment)

 ## Course Lecture Slides
-I will be placing the annotated course slides on this github repo
+I will be placing the annotated course slides on this GitHub repo

 ## Mid-Term Examination
 The Mid-term exam TBA

 ## Project Presentations
-During the last two weeks of the semester, all the students will be presenting their projects in the class.
+During the last two weeks of the semester, all the students will be presenting their projects in class.
 Each student will have 5 minutes to present the project.
 More details to come soon.

 ## Demos: Google Colab Links and Other Links
 - Linear Regression (Housing Demo): https://colab.research.google.com/drive/1myH2V4xbKXZzdF-49ma_vWHLfArTyO2W